bigabdoul/BlazorFormManager/WALK-THROUGH.md

      }
    }
    ```

+   The `HandleSubmitDone` routine is called an event callback handler.
+Whenever an
+   instance of the FormManagerBase class finishes submitting the form, and regardless
+   of the outcome (success or failure), the `OnSubmitDone` event callback is triggered,
+   hence executing the aforementioned routine.

    Remember to replace **{APP NAMESPACE}** with the namespace of your project (e.g.
    FirstBlazorProject).
 A couple of steps are ahead before getting a functional